 6. It’s predictive

 AutoCAD contains several useful features that can help identify problems before they occur.
 The ‘Vehicle Tracking’ tool analyses vehicle swept path prediction for light rail vehicles, parking layout, and roundabout design.
-This can all be viewed as a simple animation that can highlight areas of concern that ends up saving time, effort, and money.
+This can be viewed as a simple animation that can highlight areas of concern that ends up saving time, effort, and money.